 - 4.1 The Trustee's policy is to delegate responsibility for the exercising of rights (including voting rights) attaching to the Plan's DB and DC investments to the investment managers.
 Managers are encouraged to exercise these rights. - 4.2 The Trustee supports the aims of the UK Stewardship Code, and its investment managers are invited to operate in accordance with the guidelines laid out in the Stewardship Code which covers matters of both voting and engagement.
-The investment managers are encouraged to report their adherence to The Stewardship Code using the "comply" or "explain" principle where appropriate. - 4.3 The Trustee requires its investment managers to report on corporate governance, and particularly on their voting and engagement records.
+The investment managers are encouraged to report their adherence to The Stewardship Code using the "comply" or "explain" principle where appropriate. - 4.3 The Trustee has an appointed Stewardship Manager to ensure that the Trustee's expectations for the Plan's investment managers to be compliant with the UK Stewardship Code and the PRI are met where appropriate. - The Trustee requires its investment managers to report on corporate governance, and particularly on their voting and engagement records.
+Furthermore, the Trustee requires detailed information on significant votes, as determined by the Trustee, to be provided by the investment managers on an annual basis.
+The significant votes are reviewed by the ESG Sub-Committee and disclosed on an annual basis in the Implementation Statement.
+The Trustee defines a 'significant vote' to be one which relates to one of the Trustee's beliefs and stewardship priorities.
 In general, investment managers are likely to choose to support and vote with incumbent company management, and therefore exception reporting is expected.
-Significant shareholder action other than voting should also be reported.
-The Trustee's Governance Committee periodically reviews these reports from investment managers to ensure that the policies outlined in sections 3 and 4 are being met.
+Significant shareholder action other than voting should also be reported. - 4.5 Reports on corporate governance produced by the investment managers along with their voting and stewardship policies are considered as part of the annual Stewardship Report which is discussed at ESG Sub-Committee meetings to ensure that the policies outlined in sections 3 and 4 are being met.